 Jesus went throughout Galilee, teaching in their synagogues, proclaiming the good news of the kingdom, and healing every disease and sickness among the people.Matthew 4: 23

 During this time he mostly travelled from village to village, even outside his own Hebrew/Jewish people.
-He himself described his life of Sannyasa as
+He described his Sannyasa life as:

 18 When Jesus saw the crowd around him, he gave orders to cross to the other side of the lake.
 19 Then a teacher of the law came to him and said, “Teacher, I will follow you wherever you go.”